Questions we’re often asked before a consultation

 You will receive a clinic letter, a copy of which will be sent to your GP.
 This will include a quote for the procedure that has been discussed.

 Patients that are happy with the quote and want to go ahead will be offered a theatre date – typically within 2-3 weeks of the initial consultation or at a date that is convenient for you, at your choice of hospital location.
-This is significantly affected by COVID-19 and theatre space is currently very limited.

 Those with medical insurance will be provided with a code and will need to get authorisation from their insurer for the procedure.